ctbur/async/README.md

 ## Installation

-TODO:
-can be installed using `cargo install async-exec` or from the AUR
+`async` can be installed using cargo with `cargo install async-exec` or from the AUR.